ST10441332/CristoffelApp/README.md

+Restaurant Management App
+This React Native application is designed for restaurant management, specifically for Christoffel's restaurant.
+It provides features for both customers and staff, including menu viewing and chef-specific functionalities.

 Features

-Home Screen: The home screen warmly welcomes users and provides them with easy-to-navigate options to explore the app's various features.
+Home Screen: Welcomes users and provides navigation options.
-Menu Viewing: This section allows customers to browse through the restaurant's full menu, offering a detailed view of each dish available for order.
+Menu Viewing: Allows customers to view the restaurant's menu.
-Chef Login: A secure login portal specifically designed for kitchen staff to ensure only authorized personnel can access chef-related functions.
+Chef Login: Secure login for kitchen staff.
-Add Menu Items: A feature that enables chefs to seamlessly add new dishes to the restaurant's menu, ensuring the menu stays up to date.
+Add Menu Items: Chefs can add new dishes to the menu.
-Edit Menu Items: Functionality that will allow chefs to modify or update existing menu items, which is planned to be implemented in future updates.
+Edit Menu Items: Functionality for modifying existing menu items (to be implemented).
 Installation
 Ensure you have Node.js and npm installed on your system.
 Install React Native CLI globally: